pinggao187/zoo-sphinx-test/DockerUserGuide/index.md

 ---

-## Create a new Analytics Zoo Jupyter Notebook example
+## Create Jupyter Notebook example

 There are a few ways to quickly start creating a new Analytics Zoo Jupyter Notebook example.
 Users can “New” a Python notebook from scratch, or use the existing Jupyter Notebook example as an template and modify based on it.

-### “New” a Jupyter Notebook and write Analytics Zoo code from scratch
+**“New” a Jupyter Notebook and write Analytics Zoo code from scratch**

 Once the user is connected to the Jupyter Notebook service and opens the address in a browser, the user can instantly click the “New” button and start creating a Python notebook example in the existing Analytics Zoo Jupyter Notebook folder.

 ![notebook6](notebook6.jpg)

-### “Make a Copy” from an existing Analytics Zoo Jupyter Notebook example and model after it
+**“Make a Copy” from an existing Analytics Zoo Jupyter Notebook example and model after it**

 The user can also select an existing Analytics Zoo Jupyter Notebook example approximating to his own use case, then click "Make a Copy" and start tailing it.